0001-0110/Capsule-launcher/README.md

 A new turret, the capsule launcher, capable of firing all types of capsules, including:

-  - Slowdown and poison capsules.
+  - Grenades, slowdown and poison capsules.
   - Combat robot capsules (defenders, distractors, and destroyers).
+  - All custom throwable capsules from other mods too!

 The capsule launcher can't be placed on space platforms.

 ---

-## Coming Soon:

-I'm actively developing this mod and have exciting features planned for future updates:
+## Open for collaboration:

+These are features that would greatly improve the mod, but are outside my current skillset.
+If you’d like to contribute, feel free to reach out!

   - **New Graphics**:
     - Updated turret and capsule visuals to enhance the look and feel of the mod.